epam/ai-dial/docs/Auth/2. Web/2.IDPs/google.md

 In AI DIAL Core:

-* [Static settings](https://github.com/epam/ai-dial-core?tab=readme-ov-file#static-settings): as value for `aidial.identityProviders.google.rolePath` provide an API endpoint from Google OAuth2.
+* [Static settings](https://github.com/epam/ai-dial-core?tab=readme-ov-file#static-settings): as value for `aidial.identityProviders.google.rolePath` provide an API endpoint from Google Identity.
 * [Dynamic settings](https://github.com/epam/ai-dial-core?tab=readme-ov-file#dynamic-settings): for `userRoles` provide a specific group name.

 In this example, `"google-group-name"` role from the `"fn:getGoogleWorkspaceGroups"` API endpoint is configured for `chat-gpt-35-turbo` model: